apify/crawlee-python/docs/examples/beautifulsoup-crawler.md

 title: BeautifulSoup crawler
 ---

-This example demonstrates how to use `BeautifulSoupCrawler` to crawl a list of URLs from an external file, load each URL using a plain HTTP request, parse the HTML using the [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) library and extract some data from it - the page title and all `<h1>` tags.
+This example demonstrates how to use `BeautifulSoupCrawler` to crawl a list of URLs, load each URL using a plain HTTP request, parse the HTML using the [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) library and extract some data from it - the page title and all `<h1>`, `<h2>` and `<h3>` tags.
+This setup is perfect for scraping specific elements from web pages.
+Thanks to the well-known BeautifulSoup, you can easily navigate the HTML structure and retrieve the data you need with minimal code.

 ```python
 import asyncio